 Keep an eye out for Donut Papi's new and upcoming projects too—like Pudgy Is Vegan, a 100 percent vegan version of Donut Papi.
 It's currently popped up at the Redfern shop, Wednesday through Sunday and flavours on the menu include things like Lotus Biscoff glaze, glazed apple fritter and matcha and vegan white choc.

-Rodrigueza also gave us inside clues about a secret new concept store called Donut Papito, which will focus on filled doughnuts or "bombos".
-Inspired by Italian bombolonis, they will have Filipino-inspired fillings including our classic ube cream custards, pandan, Biscoff, matcha, Leche flan and more.
-We can't wait.
+Rodrigueza also gave us the lowdown on his latest doughnut concept store called Donut Papito.
+Here, the focus is on filled doughnuts or "bombos".
+Inspired by Italian bombolonis, these doughnuts have Filipino-inspired fillings including our classic ube cream custards, pandan, Biscoff, matcha, Leche flan and more.